Aviahelm/Wyrda/content/Thoughts/Current Thoughts/index.md

 ---
 ## Welcome to the Character Thoughts

-Everything here is within character and within lore.
-Yes, it is canon!
+Check out what unfolds inside the characters’ heads!

+Is it canon?
+Absolutely.
+Is it accurate?
+Ehhh… that depends on who you ask.

-Our lovely players will be continuing to write after every session so check it out!
+Our wonderful players will be updating these after every session!

+Come see how the chaos evolves!